-The weekend will finish in the early afternoon, giving participants time to get back home ready for school/college the next day.
+The weekend will finish mid afternoon, giving participants time to get back home ready for school/college the next day.

 Between the pre-residential weekend and the main Craft Residential, participants will join a closed facebook group to continue dialogue about the projects.